-Those who seem to do better with this type of budget are those who do not have regular income, such as hourly with fluctuating schedule and even those with commission driven income.
+Those who seem to do better with this type of budget are those who do not have a regular income, such as hourly with a fluctuating schedule and even those with commission-driven income.
 This type is also not as detailed in amounts to spend.

 If you are trying to get out of debt, I don’t recommend this budget method.
 The reason being that you need to see exactly where every single penny goes each month so you know what you can throw at paying off your debts.

 I would use this if you were debt free and did not spend more than the same amounts on discretionary items every single month.